Masortim: Group

 Masortim—not to be confused with Masorti (or Conservative) Jews—observe many of the minhagim and halachot most associated with normative Judaism.
+Only a few authors, like Elliot Nelson Dorff, consider the American Conservative (masorti) movement and Israeli masorti group to be one and the same.
 Similar to Dati and Haredi Israelis, most Masortim affirm a strong belief in God; endorse the belief that Israel was given by God to the Jews; keep kosher; observe Jewish holidays and Shabbat; and study Torah or Gemara semi-regularly.
 Unlike their Orthodox and Haredi coreligionists, Masortim less frequently report regular synagogue attendance or prayer; public head-covering; belief in a conflict between science and religion; or support for remaking Israel into a halachic state.
 Like Hilonim, most Masortim prefer Israel to be governed by democratic principles; keeping public transportation open on Shabbat; and extending the military draft to Haredi men.

 The number of Masortim is hard to determine since it is based upon the self-definition of the participants in surveys.
 According to a 2006 Israel Central Bureau of Statistics estimate, 39% of the Jewish Israeli population define themselves as Masortim.
 In 2016, Pew Research Center put that figure at 29% of Israeli Jews (or 23% of Israeli adults).

 Traditions

-Shomrei Masoret perceive the preservation of the Jewish tradition, minhagim, and family customs, as an educational and a family value.
+Shomrei Masoret perceive the preservation of the Jewish tradition, minhagim, and family customs as an educational and a family value.

-The tradition, minhagim, and family customs is also relevant in terms of the Jewish denomination of origin affiliation, and thus the percentage of Shomrei Masoret is especially high among the Mizrahi denomination of origin affiliation.
-Many of them (and their offspring) define themselves as Shomer Masoret (or Masorti), even if some or part of their lifestyle's customs are generally accounted as secular (Hiloni), still, they pay heed to preserving and keeping the Jewish Tradition heritage as it was observed in their or their parents' country of origin.
+The tradition, minhagim, and family customs are also relevant in terms of the Jewish denomination of origin affiliation, and thus the percentage of Shomrei Masoret is especially high among the Mizrahi denomination of origin affiliation.
+Many of them (and their offspring) define themselves as Shomer Masoret (or Masorti), even if some or part of their lifestyle's customs are generally accounted as secular (Hiloni), still, they pay heed to preserving and keeping the Jewish traditional heritage as it was observed in their or their parents' country of origin.
 In that context, the political party Shas (a religious-Orthodox Mizrahi-denomination political party) raised the banner of "להחזיר עטרה ליושנה" (Restore Past Glory), a slogan that swept many non-religious-Orthodox Mizrahi-denomination voters, who, nevertheless, see the importance of preserving their traditional denomination.

-One may not find many Ashkenazi (European origin) Israelis defining themselves as Shomer Masoret (or Masorati).
-This is because, among other reasons, the dichotomy that was created after the Age of Enlightenment, between secular, Reform and Orthodox European Jews, was a dichotomy that did not exist among the Middle Eastern Jews.
+One may not find many Ashkenazi (European displacement) Israelis defining themselves as Shomer Masoret (or Masorati).
+This is because, among other reasons, the dichotomy that was created after the Age of Enlightenment between secular, Reform and Orthodox European Jews, was a dichotomy that did not exist among the Middle Eastern Jews.